 6.1.2 Interchangeable or Alternate Use Dimension

 Certain languages would use two (or more) letters interchangeably as if they were identical or the same, without altering the meaning of a word.
 Sometimes these conventions are due to historical reasons or due to mechanical issues (i.e. lack of input methods).
-In analyzing these types of cases, the Latin GP will consult second-level IDN Tables from relevant sources to preserve the Least Astonishment Principle and other relevant resources.
+In analyzing these types of cases, the Latin GP will consult second-level IDN Tables from relevant sources, to preserve the Least Astonishment Principle, and other relevant resources.

 6.1.3 Other Considerations for Variant Analysis